-Sadly, in 2016 there is a plant disease that is affecting our native ohi'a forests.
+Sadly, there is a plant disease that is affecting our native ohi'a forests.
 This disease is called 'rapid ohi'a death or ohi'a wilt'.
 There will be no ohi'a lehua at the Merrie Monarch this year, because kumu are being asked to keep their gathering activities away from the native forests.
 The fungal disease can be tracked on shoes and clothing, and we DON'T want the disease to spread to other islands.

 I hope that next year, I'll have some good news and the ohi'a forests will be regaining their health.

 On Thursday night of Merrie Monarch Week, the Miss Aloha Hula competition is held and is the first night that the dance performances are televised.
 Throughout Hawaiʻi, people are glued to their TV sets (or DVRʻs are whirring) as the Miss Aloha Hula Night (Thursday) Hula Kahiko (Friday) and Hula ʻAuana (Saturday) performances grace their screens.

 Hula Hālau choose their most skilled dancer to enter the Miss Aloha Hula contest, and about a dozen women are chosen to compete in this solo competition.
 Each dancer performs both a hula kahiko and hula ʻauana, and at the end of the night a new Miss Aloha Hula is crowned.
 Many of those who have won this contest have gone on to become kuma hula (hula teachers) themselves, beginning with the late Kumu Hula Aloha Dalire who was the first Miss Aloha Hula in 1971.